 When I gave a presentation at a Travel Media Association of Canada monthly meeting several years ago I predicted that cellphones would eventually triumph over traditional camera gear due to the sheer amount of R&D money going into them compared to what camera manufacturers could afford and were doing.

-Cellphonography has come a long way and is now pioneering what's called computational imaging which is using software to create what doesn't actually exist, such as 360 degree views.
+Cellphonography has come a long way and is now pioneering what's called computational imaging, which is using software to improve images and create what doesn't actually exist in the camera, such as 360 degree views.

 As Nat Geo photographer Jim Richardson said during a PhotoShelter webinar a few weeks ago, camera manufacturers are making superb but stupid devices (compared to cellphones).
 Incidentally, Jim loves his Olympus system for what it can do, just like me.
 The equipment will continue to provide great images, but like everything, needs to maintain updates or risk becoming a state-of-the-art steam engine.
 Sigh.